Fully updated Tuesday Dec 6, 2016.

-Only the channels listed above are available on Sling TV.
+Only the channels listed above, and others for an extra fee (see below) are available on Sling TV.

-Major broadcast networks, namely CBS, ABC, Fox and NBC, not to mention PBS, are not included.
+For Orange customers, major broadcast networks, namely CBS, ABC, Fox and NBC, not to mention PBS, are not included.
 (And let us note, for the record, that CNET is published by CBS Interactive, a division of CBS.)
-Numerous other cable channels (like regional sports channels, Fox News, Bravo and Comedy Central) and premium channels (like HBO, Showtime and The Movie Channel) are also absent.
+The exception is ABC, which is available to subscribers in select cities for $5 per month.

 If you don't want to pay for cable TV, many of those absences can be addressed separately from Sling TV.
 The broadcast networks can be had for free (in some areas) with an over-the-air antenna.
-You can also get TV programming via broadcaster web sites or services like Netflix, Amazon Instant Video, Hulu Plus,or .
+You can also get TV programming via broadcaster web sites or services like Netflix, Amazon Instant Video, Hulu Plus, Showtime.
 And many individual TV programs are available within 24 hours of airing on services like iTunes and Amazon, if you're willing to pay by the episode or by the season.or

 How can I watch Sling TV?